 2. Strategy

-How is your in-house Legal Department advancing the priorities set forth by the CEO and the Board?
-Our legal reporting white paper guide to the mechanics of legal department reporting will show you how to illustrate your work’s strategic value with data.
+Demonstrating your strategic input can be tricky, but our legal reporting white paper guide to the mechanics of legal department reporting will show you how to illustrate your work’s strategic value with data.
 Check out our blog to learn how you can use data to align your legal department with business goals.

 3. Budget

 It’s metrics like these that will take your Legal Department from being perceived as a cost center to getting a seat at the table as a proactive adviser.
+Watch our webinar on demand and learn more about creating best-in-class in house legal department reports here.

 Download our legal department reporting white paper to get started